Private Tours Entirely Designed Around You

 Offbeat Experiences: The Weird and Wonderful

-Museums That Actually Surprise You
+Museums That Will Surprise You

 Micropia, right next to the main zoo entrance, is devoted entirely to microorganisms, and it's way cooler than it sounds.
 They've got these incredible high-tech displays that make bacteria and viruses look like abstract art.